Key Takeaways

 ✅ 6.2 Scrape the keywords your competitors use

-If you add your competitors to Morningscore you will be able to see all the keywords they rank on.
+If you add your competitors to Morningscore, you will be able to see all the keywords they rank for.
 You can then export the full keyword data for each competitor.

 Next, delete everything that has a low search volume (what low search volume is depends on the size of your niche – for some it can be anything under 100, for a small business with a specific language/country it could be as low as 20 or 10).

 Remember: Use common sense.
-A keyword with 0 search volume doesn’t necessarily means 0 as no tool can show you that exact data.
+A keyword with 0 search volume doesn’t necessarily mean 0, as no tool can show you that exact data.
 These keywords can have potential.

-Now there are two tactics you could use, depending on how much time you want to use on this step.
+Now there are two tactics you could use, depending on how much time you want to spend on this step.

 The slow, but detailed tactic: